 As important as his written work, Walter enjoys live appearances, reaching out to audiences offering sharp observations and profound understanding related to race and social justice.
 Growing up in Los Angeles with Black and Jewish roots, his authenticity speaking on the current state of America with singular insight set him apart from his contemporaries.

-Walter's work can be found on bookshelves, periodical kiosks, newspaper stands, television, stage, film, and recordings.
-He served as Executive Producer and writer for the series Snowfall on TV's FX channel, and The Last Days of Ptolemy Grey, adapted into an acclaimed AppleTV+ series starring Samuel L Jackson.
-The upcoming thriller film, The Man in My Basement, is based on his 2004 novel of the same name and stars Willem Dafoe and Corey Hawkins.
-His short stories and op-ed essays have appeared in the New York Times, the Los Angeles Times, the New Yorker, Esquire, and Playboy.
+Walter's work can be found on bookshelves and in magazines and newspapers, as well as on TV, stage, film, and recordings.
+With executive producer and writer credits on the series “Snowfall,” “The Last Days of Ptolemy Grey,” “Justified: City Primeval” and “Lowdown,” his fandom extends across race and generation.
+His short stories and op-ed essays have appeared in the New York Times, the Los Angeles Times, and the New Yorker.
 Versatile in every way, Walter achieved Grammy winner status for his album notes penned for the Richard Pryor compilation box set in 2001.

 Walter's honors include the National Book Foundation Medal for Distinguished Contribution to American Letters, the Mystery Writers of America's Grand Master Edgar Award, the Crime Writers' Association Diamond Dagger, the New York State Writers Hall of Fame, and lifetime achievement awards from both PEN America and the Los Angeles Times Festival of Books.
 The NAACP has honored Walter a record three times with the Image Award for Outstanding Literary Work in Fiction.